Skip to main content

 • CubicalExtended (0xDE) — path / interval / univalence.
 PathRefl, PathLambda, PathApp, PathSym, PathTrans, PathAp, Transport, Hcomp, IntervalMeet, IntervalJoin, IntervalRev, Ua, UaInv, EquivFwd, EquivBwd.

-• SimdExtended (0x2A) — 73 SIMD ops including VecSplat, VecLoad, VecAdd, VecFma, VecShuffle, VecReduce, gather / scatter.
+• SimdExtended (0x2A) — 67 SIMD ops including VecSplat, VecLoad, VecAdd, VecFma, VecShuffle, VecReduce, gather / scatter.
+Variant count pinned by the simd_meta_count_pinned_at_ sixty_seven drift-test on SimdSubOpcode::ALL.

 • TensorExtended (0xFC) — attention, softmax, layernorm, batchnorm, einsum, conv, the flash-attention intrinsic.